ilyakazachkov/ilyakazachkov.github.io/_pages/gbs.md

 <a href="http://ilyakazachkov.github.io/files/GBS2.pdf" target="_blank">On the isomorphism problem for generalized Baumslag-Solitar groups: invariants and flexible configurations</a>
 <details>
 <summary>Abstract</summary>
- We establish the decidability of the isomorphism problem for a broad class of generalized Baumslag–Solitar (GBS) groups — specifically, those with a single quasi-conjugacy class and a full-support gap.
-To achieve this, we introduce a family of invariants that fully characterize the isomorphism classes within this family.
+ We prove that the isomorphism problem is decidable for generalized Baumslag-Solitar (GBS) groups  with one quasi-conjugacy class and full support gaps.
+In order to do so we introduce a family of invariants that fully characterize the isomorphism within this class of GBSs.
 </details>

 <a href="http://ilyakazachkov.github.io/files/GBS3.pdf" target="_blank">On the isomorphism problem for generalized Baumslag-Solitar groups: angles</a>